 Watermarking type – defines the type of watermarking to activate this session.
 The following types are available for choosing:

-- Legacy NAES II watermarking;
+NAES II – for Legacy NAES II watermarking;

-- Both NAES II and NAES VI are activated.
+Both NAES II and NW are activated.

 Special Note on the Use of Dolby Trademarks